open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/libraries.md

 `URLSessionInstrumentation(configuration: URLSessionInstrumentationConfiguration())`
 to automatically capture all network calls.

-This behaviour can be modified or augmented by using the optional callbacks defined in `URLSessionInstrumentationConfiguration` :
+This behavior can be modified or augmented by using the optional callbacks defined in `URLSessionInstrumentationConfiguration` :

 `shouldInstrument: ((URLRequest) -> (Bool)?)?` : Filter which requests you want